Predictability and Surprise in Large Generative Models: Appendix

 \subsection{Open Ended Outputs and Creative Expression}

 Capabilities may emerge in areas that are challenging to evaluate quantitatively, and therefore likely to resist systematic analysis.
 A key example is the case of AI models mimicking human creative expression.
 As a concrete example, we provide\footnote{https://gist.github.com/jareddk/6512393d4a996fbf3a72be265a5285aa} a sample of over three thousand imitation poems generated randomly from a large language model (more accurately, these are samples generated from a prompt including several modern and contemporary poems, so a small fraction of the samples are not actually poems).
 We cannot provide any official evaluation, but informally we find both the quality of some of the texts, and the imitation of specific authorial styles quite impressive.
-Some professional writers who are aware of the growing capabilities of large language models are very impressed\footnote{ https://erikhoel.substack.com/p/big-tech-is-replacing-human-artists}, but also alarmed by their far-reaching implications.
-Academics outside of engineering departments are also starting to consider the pros and cons of machine creativity.\footnote{For example, see: https://tedunderwood.com/2021/02/02/why-sf-hasnt-prepared-us-to-imagine-machine-learning/}
+Some professional writers who are aware of the growing capabilities of large language models are very impressed \cite{hoel_big_2021}, but also alarmed by their far-reaching implications.
+Academics outside of engineering departments are also starting to consider the pros and cons of machine creativity \cite{underwood_science_2021}.